sebastianomsk/sebastianomsk/README.md

 ### Hi there I'm Sebastian 👋
 I'm a Full Stack Developer who enjoys the path of constant learning!
-⚡ I started programming with C, Java, and I am currently doing projects with Node.js 🌱 I am interested in learning Python and Ionic.
+⚡ I started programming with C, Java, and I am currently doing projects with Node.js 🌱 I am interested in learning Python.

 ### Skills
 * ReactJs